erikhyrkas/happyml/README.md

 The first goal reduces the expense of building models.
 Right now, the cutting edge models of the world can only be built on very expensive hardware.
 There's no chance this framework will ever be as fast as what can be done by throwing money at the problem, but making large models possible for less money, even if they are slower to run is a huge win for democratizing the power of ML.
 There might come a time where the price of hardware goes down dramatically and this goal will seem ridiculous.
 I'm counting on the complexity of ML to keep pace with the advancements in hardware.

 The second goal is about providing an interface to ML that lets software developers communicate their end goal in a way they are familiar with and then building the model for them.
 This is similar to how SQL works with databases.
 You specify what you want, not how you want it retrieved.
 You leave it to the database to calculate the optimal path to get that data.
 I think ML needs to get to this point so that it usable by a larger audience who might not be mathematicians and data scientists.
 There are already tools available and are growing to make ML available through simple web interfaces, but these tools aren't for software engineers, and they aren't free.
-I see a future where microml may be something directly used by code or deployed as a webservice and accessed through a REST API.
+I see a future where happyml may be something directly used by code or deployed as a webservice and accessed through a REST API.

 The last goal is an area that there is already a huge push for, which is creating means for people to learn the math and science of ML.
 I want to support this goal, but at the same time, this is already the area that is the strongest.